 Cranberry Relish Variations

-This is a basic recipe for cranberry relish but there are so many different ways you can flavor your relish.
+This is a basic recipe for relish but there are so many different ways you can flavor this condiment.

 - Ginger: Add 2 teaspoons chopped crystallized ginger.